tiffanyxiao/nonprofit-website-generator/README.md

 A project aimed to help nonprofit organizations generate a basic website for their organization.

 ## GenNow
 The name of our project is currently "GenNow" (although the repository is "nonprofit-website-generator").
-"Gen"erate your project "Now"!
+"Gen"erate your website "Now"!

 ## Authors
 Tiffany Xiao and Khadidja Fares